keoko/sisyphus/README.md

 ## NICE TO HAVE
-- use protocol to abstract data store
+### FEATURES
+- timbre logger added as a component. add log wrapper?
 - key definition in Schema
 - git repo security
 - interesting hybrid model (push with gitconsul and pull REST)
 - metrics
 - schema coercion
-- stored files in EDN or YAML
 - show historical data
-- yada: missing some documentation
 - unit/integration/acceptance testing
-- server caching strategy
 - client UI to manage and store data
 - caching strategy (HTTP HEAD, etc)
 - versioning: use git tags, or git hash numbers to retrieve specific versions.
 Not so sure, it's so useful, as you would usually be interested on the latest changes.
 If it's rarely used, it could be implemented just cloning a repo, just for that case.
-It would take more time.
+It would take more time to load, but it's a tradeoff.
+- use jail component to evaluate clojure schema files like clojail.

+### CLOJURE
+- use protocol to abstract data store
+- yada not used, missing documentation
 - Datomic as data store.
+- cljx for validation in server and client

+### Emacs
+- bind mac copy, paste keys
+- block selection
+- magit
+- clj-refactor
+- how to autocomplete in emacs (autocomplete)
+- how to jump to clj functions (imenu)

 ## DOUBTS
 - how do I push changes to remote repo with clj-jgit?